Skip to main content

 Integrate image generation models with Token Plan through tool extension mechanisms

-Image generation models must be integrated through the extension mechanism (Skill, Slash Command, or Agent) of each tool.
+Image generation models must be integrated through each tool's extension mechanism (Skill, Slash Command, or Agent).

 Overview

 AI coding tools cannot call image generation models directly through model configuration.
-You need to integrate them through the extension mechanism of each tool.
+Integrate them through each tool's extension mechanism instead.

 Example: Claude Code

-The following example demonstrates how to integrate an image generation model in Claude Code using a Slash Command.
-The integration process is similar for other tools, with differences in the extension mechanism and configuration file path.
+This example shows how to integrate an image generation model in Claude Code using a Slash Command.
+The process is similar for other tools, with differences in extension mechanism and configuration file path.

 Step 1: Create a Slash Command